JulianAlbert12/NetVision/README.md

 **Is this tool compatible with all operating systems?**\
 _Yes, this tool is designed to be compatible with most operating systems.
 It is built using technologies that are platform-independent, allowing it to run on Windows, macOS, and Linux-based systems.
 However, please note that certain features or functionalities may vary depending on the operating system environment._

-## License

-[Specify the license under which your project is distributed.
-Choose a license that suits your project's needs and goals.]